Customizing the template and the widgets¶

 Named templates are adapters for the form's view class to

-This way, a third party product (e.g. a theme) can register a
+way, a third party product (e.g. a theme) can register a different

-different template with the same name (usually in a different
+template with the same name (usually in a different browser skin layer)

 from zope.formlib.namedtemplate import NamedTemplate # Five's ViewPageTemplateFile doesn't work correctly with formlib's NamedTemplateImplementation, # so we use here the Plone implementation from plone.app.form import named_template_adapter class FeedbackForm(PageForm): """ A typical feedback form """ label = u'Contact Us' form_fields = form.Fields(IFeedbackForm) template = NamedTemplate('feedback.form') result_template = ViewPageTemplateFile('feedback_result.pt') # rest of the form class implementation... feedback_template = named_template_adapter( ViewPageTemplateFile('feedback_form.pt'))